11 Types of Succulents That Grow Tall

 It grows best as an indoor plant because it needs bright light for at least six hours or indirect sunlight all day.

-These indoor succulents can be used as either a ground covering or potted houseplants, depending on their location within your home.
+These indoor succulents can be used as either ground coverings or potted houseplants, depending on their location within your home.

-It will grow quite large if left unchecked indoors, but this also means you’ll need plenty of space for it!
+It will grow quite large if left unchecked indoors, but this also means you’ll need plenty of space!

-These tall succulent types will grow into beautiful, lush plants with enough care and light!
+These tall succulent plant types will grow into beautiful, lush plants with enough care and light!

-It’s best to keep it in an area where its height can be accommodated.
+It’s best to keep it where its height can be accommodated.

 The Sansevieria trifasciata makes a great choice if you want something unique that requires minimal maintenance, like most other varieties of tall succulents on our list do!

-When it comes to tall plants for pots, a few options can match the majesty of a succulent.
+When it comes to tall succulents for pots, a few options can match the majesty of a succulent.

 These strange and beautiful plants come in all shapes and sizes and are well-suited to life in a pot.